kstenerud/concise-encoding/ce-structure.md

 ##### Special Areas

-The following special pseudo-areas can also be used.
+The following special pseudo-areas **CAN** also be used.
 They do not contain a location component.

 | Area    | Abbreviation | Meaning            |
 | ------- | ------------ | ------------------ |